micmejia/bible-dump/NKJV/Numbers/Num 16.md

 "Tell Eleazar, the son of Aaron the priest, to pick up the censers out of the blaze, for they are holy, and scatter the fire some distance away.

 ###### 38
-The censers of these men who sinned [^e]against their own souls, let them be made into hammered plates as a covering for the altar.
+The censers of these men who sinned against their own souls, let them be made into hammered plates as a covering for the altar.
 Because they presented them before the Lord, therefore they are holy; and they shall be a sign to the children of Israel."

 ###### 39
 So Eleazar the priest took the bronze censers, which those who were burned up had presented, and they were hammered out as a covering on the altar,

 ###### 40
-_to be_ a [^f]memorial to the children of Israel that no outsider, who _is_ not a descendant of Aaron, should come near to offer incense before the Lord, that he might not become like Korah and his companions, just as the Lord had said to him through Moses. ## Complaints of the People
+_to be_ a memorial to the children of Israel that no outsider, who _is_ not a descendant of Aaron, should come near to offer incense before the Lord, that he might not become like Korah and his companions, just as the Lord had said to him through Moses. ## Complaints of the People

 ###### 41
 On the next day all the congregation of the children of Israel complained against Moses and Aaron, saying, "You have killed the people of the Lord."